StackExchange/dnscontrol/docs/_functions/global/D.md

 var DNS_OUTSIDE = NewDnsProvider("bind", "BIND");

 D("example.com!inside", REG, DnsProvider(DNS_INSIDE),
-  A("main", "1.1.1.1")
+  A("www", "10.10.10.10")
 );

 D("example.com!outside", REG, DnsProvider(DNS_OUTSIDE),
-  A("main", "8.8.8.8")
+  A("www", "20.20.20.20")
 );

 D_EXTEND("example.com!inside",
-  A("main", "11.11.11.11")
+  A("internal", "10.99.99.99")
 );
 {%endhighlight%}
 {% include endExample.html %}

-A domain name without a `!` defaults to has a tag that is the empty string.
+A domain name without a `!` is assigned a tag that is the empty string.
 For example, `example.com` and `example.com!` are equivalent.
-However, we strongly recommend that all horizons have tags to prevent human mistakes.
+However, we strongly recommend against using the empty tag, as it risks creating confusion.
 In other words, if you have `domain.tld` and `domain.tld!external` you now require humans to remember that `domain.tld` is the external one.
 I mean... the internal one.
-You may have noticed this mistake, but will you in 6 months?
-Will your corworkers You get the idea.
+You may have noticed this mistake, but will your coworkers?
+Will you in six months?
+You get the idea.

 DNSControl command line flag `--domains` is an exact match.
-That is, if you define domains `example.com!one` and `example.com!two`, the flag `--domains=example.com` will match zero domains.
+If you define domains `example.com!george` and `example.com!john` then:

+* `--domains=example.com` will not match either domain.
+* `--domains='example.com!george'` will match only match the first.
+* `--domains='example.com!george',example.com!john` will match both.

-`--domains='example.com!two` will match the last one.
-The quotes are required if your shell treats `!` as a special character, which is probably does.
+NOTE: The quotes are required if your shell treats `!` as a special character, which is probably does.
 If you see an error that mentions `event not found` you probably forgot the quotes.